atlassian/gostatsd/METRICS.md

 | gauge (cumulative) | An internal counter sent as a gauge with the value never resetting
 | gauge (sparse)     | The same as a cumulative gauge, but data is only sent on change
 | counter            | An internal counter, reset on flush
-| reported           | A configurable type based on the flag `internal-reported-metric-type`
+| reported           | The type will be emitted as a guage for services in stand alone mode, otherwise as counters for forwarders.

 Metrics: